 Audacity is the missing ingredient in far too many endeavors.
 And yet, some people seem to possess it in abundance: the explorer whose Congo Basin expedition led to the biggest African conservation victory in three decades…the “elephant whisperer” who rescued the animals in the Baghdad Zoo…the virus hunter whose ambitious plan to stop epidemics before they start is shifting the way the world confronts infectious diseases.
 Via astonishing stories and photos, this keynote presentation challenges audiences to believe in their boldest dreams—and supercharges your meeting with an anything-is-possible spirit that can generate extraordinary results.

 People who succeed in changing the world are not born—they’re self-made.
 In this enlightening and surprising presentation, you’ll discover the intriguing life lessons behind the success of people who dared to challenge and change the status quo.
 Expect to be entertained, provoked and wowed by these spectacular images and stories.

 CAN ONE PERSON REALLY CHANGE THE WORLD?

 Tom’s provocative and visually stunning presentation answers this question with dramatic and inspiring stories of real people who shaped once-ordinary lives into world-changing adventures.
-Discover how they did it, why they did it, and why the world needs us to pursue the things we really care about.
+Discover how they did it, why they did it, and why the world needs us to pursue what we really care about.
 By artfully weaving the stories of your organization’s own “heroes” with the achievements of world-changing heroes, this program is designed to boost energy, involvement and enthusiasm.